mlanza/atomic/docs/protocols-for-dynamic-extension.md

 }
 Array.prototype.altSlice = slice; //take up residence elsewhere
 ```
+This makes no sense.
+Once you realize you have to change every reference in your app from `slice` to `altSlice` anyway, you see you might as well write a function to do the job.

-The fight for residence is a problem protocols don't suffer.
-That's because the protocols exists as abstractions independent of types and prototypes.
+The fight for residence is a problem functions and protocols don't suffer.
+That's because they exists independent of types and prototypes.

 Let's rewind.